 Once you've opened the Default configuration or added a new country configuration, choose the data retention period.

 From the list, choose a data retention period for the country.
-This period begins after you reject a candidate or mark them withdrawn.
+This period begins after you reject a candidate or mark them withdrawn, or the candidate withdraws their application(s).
 When it ends, SmartRecruiters will ask the candidate if they would like their info kept or deleted, and follow the candidate's instructions to delete or keep their info.

 Available periods for data retention